|

 compilers, MIDP/AWT user interface elements, HTML/JSP data entry

 screens, patient treatment business logic.
-Managed customer

-relations; collected onsite clinical, technical, environmental,
+relations; collected on-site clinical, technical, environmental,

 and cultural product requirements.
-Technologies: Java

 1.3–1.4, Swing, AWT, XML; J2ME CLDC 1.x/MIDP 1.x; Servlets,